| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 case-insensitive.
 See notes at the beginning of this section.

-string is less than or equal to s2
+Test if s1 string is less than or equal to s2 string

 case-insensitive.
 See notes at the beginning of this section.

-string is greater than or equal to s2
+Test if s1 string is greater than or equal to s2 string

 case-insensitive.
 See notes at the beginning of this section.

-Compute a hash value for the string s
+Compute a hash value for the string s. bound is either

 target range of the hash function -- the returned value will be in the